State Dependence of Krylov Complexity in $2d$ CFTs: A review of Krylov Complexity

 This linear span of operators forms an invariant subspace $\mathcal{H}_{\mathcal{O}}$.
 Thereby any operator within this subspace can be thought of as a vector in the linear vector space.
 Such a vector space, endowed with a valid inner product, is called the \emph{Krylov subspace}.

 The vectors in this subspace are, however, not necessarily orthogonal.
 They can be made into an orthonormal basis using the Gram-Schmidt orthogonalisation procedure.
 The resulting set of operators form the \emph{Krylov basis}.
-Starting with the first two basis elements, we outline the rest of the construction below.
+Starting with the first basis element

-Performing the Gram-Schmidt procedure leads to,\footnote{Usually, for the Wightman inner product,
+performing the Gram-Schmidt procedure leads to,\footnote{Usually, for the Wightman inner product,

-with $\rho=e^{-\beta H}$ being the thermal density matrix, the coefficient $a_n=0$.
+with $\rho=e^{-\beta H}$ being the thermal density matrix, with $\beta$ the inverse temperature and $H$ the system Hamiltonian.
+For this case, the coefficient $a_n=0$.
 However, we choose a non-standard inner product for evaluating correlation functions that makes $a_n\neq0$.},